 - 2. Homework and Quizzes: Four quizzes will be given throughout the semester, and will be taken at the beginning of class.
-Two homeworks will be given.
-They will be collected at the beginning of class.
-Late homework will not be accepted.
-Homework may require lab work. - 3.
+Homework will be collected at the beginning of class and graded for completion.
+Late homework will not be accepted. - 3.
 Projects: Three projects will be assigned during the semester.
 Projects 1 and 2 will be individual, however in the final project you may work in groups of up to two and each student will receive the same grade.
 For the final project, you will have the option to choose between completing a pre-specified project or a project your team specifies.
 If your team chooses to specify their own project, you will be required to submit a specification for approval.
 Approval is contingent on the project containing the same core themes/principles as the pre-specified project (ex. memory component, adjustable clock, etc.) and a similarly manageable scope.